KosRud/joplin-plugin-paginator/README.md

 # Usage

 The paginator works with content between `\pdf` and `\endpdf`.
 Use `\column` and `\page` for column break and page break, respectively.
-Paragraphs automatically flow from one column to another, but page breaks can only be inserted manually.
+Paragraphs automatically flow from one column to another, but the page breaks can only be inserted manually.
 Page numbers are inserted automatically and displayed in TOC.
 Automatic hyphenation enabled using [hyphen](https://www.npmjs.com/package/hyphen).

 To get a pdf, I export the note to an html file, open it in a browser, and then print to pdf.
 I did not try exporting to pdf directly: it might or might not work.